Joseph-Pepe/Superman-VS-Batman-Game/README.md

 -----

-This is a 2D shooting game.(Developed in the Greenfoot game engine  using the Java programming language)
+This is a 2D super hero game.(Developed in the Greenfoot game engine  using the Java programming language)

 <b>Note:</b> There is an abstract class called Actor that is a part of the Greenfoot game engine.